npu-chenlin/Tasks/projects/VideoGPSRecorder/README.md

-# This prog is built for testting GPS & record GPS data while taking pics.
+# This prog is built for testint GPS & recording GPS data while taking pics.
 ***
 It shall be run in the cmd window with at least 2 parameters.
 ```